 Once the baking is done, wrap everything up and enjoy the free time you’ll have by not needing another cooking day.

-Oh, and bonus points if you do this on a weekend day and live in a state where you take advantage of free nights & weekends electricity plans.
+Oh, and bonus points if you do this on a weekend day or evening and live in a state where you take advantage of free nights & weekends electricity plans.

 3. Set Timers